johnmckay-reward/explore-ni/README_EPIC7.md

 # Epic 7: Gift Vouchers - Implementation Summary

-This document summarizes the complete implementation of the gift voucher system for the Explore NI application.
+This document summarizes the complete implementation of the gift voucher system for the NI Experiences application.

 ## Overview